Abdulmumin1/DevCanvas/README.md

 - Interactive Frontend Editor
 - Easy code snippet sharing (any other language).
-- Discover and explore a wide range of code snippets and beatufil creations.
+- Discover and explore a wide range of code snippets and beatufill creations.
 - A powerfull editor for a smooth coding experience.
 - Support for multiple programming languages.
 - User profiles with personal code snippet collections.

 ## Installation (Locally)

-1. Clone the repository: `git clone https://github.com/Abdulmumin1/Snippets.git`
+1. Clone the repository: `git clone https://github.com/Abdulmumin1/snippetLand.git`
-2. Navigate to the project directory: `cd Snippets`
+2. Navigate to the project directory: `cd SnippetLand`
 3. Install dependencies: `npm install` or `yarn install`

 ## Usage